botxbyte/rabbitmq-flask-service/README.md

 ### Key Concepts

 - **Producer**: An application that sends messages to a queue.
-- **Consumer**: An application that receives messages from a queue.
+- **Worker**: An application that receives messages from a queue.
-- **Queue**: A buffer that stores messages sent from producers until they are processed by consumers.
+- **Queue**: A buffer that stores messages sent from producers until they are processed by workers.
 - **Exchange**: A routing mechanism that determines how messages are distributed to queues based on routing rules.
-- **Message**: The data sent between producers and consumers, which can represent tasks, notifications, or any other information.
+- **Message**: The data sent between producers and workers, which can represent tasks, notifications, or any other information.

 ## Features